NSMT Armada System: 20M Monitors, Sandbag Stands, 15EXP Subwoofers

-NSMT produce several different lines of loudspeakers, from classic 2-way monitors to transmission line towers to d'Appolito configurations.
-They've been in the loudspeaker business since 1990 and because they are a small, direct-sales company they can offer lower prices than the big names with their big advertising budgets.
-NSMT's top-of-the-line Mastering Series includes the speaker under review, the 20M.
+NSMT produces several different lines of loudspeakers, from classic 2-way monitors to transmission line towers to d’Appolito configurations.
+They’ve been in the loudspeaker business since 1990 and because they are a small, direct-sales company they can offer lower prices than the big names with their big advertising budgets.
+NSMT’s top-of-the-line Mastering Series includes the speaker under review, the 20M.

-In this review I will occasionally make reference to my first pair of small loudspeakers, KEF 101s.
-I liked these speakers a lot and had them for two decades, but they were inefficient, wouldn't play very loud and they lacked bass.
+In this review, I will occasionally make reference to my first pair of small loudspeakers, KEF 101s.
+I liked these speakers a lot and had them for two decades, but they were inefficient, wouldn’t play very loud, and lacked bass.
 They were built around the classic T27 tweeter and the Bextrene-coned B110 mid-woofer, both designed and manufactured by KEF.
-KEF were the first, and at the time perhaps the only, company using computers running Fast Fourier Transforms to produce closely matched pairs: 90Hz - 30kHz +/- 2dB at 2m on reference axis (-10dB at 47Hz and 40kHz).
+KEF was the first, and at the time perhaps the only, company using computers running Fast Fourier Transforms to produce closely matched pairs: 90Hz – 30kHz +/- 2dB at 2m on reference axis (-10dB at 47Hz and 40kHz).
 The result was exceptional imaging and legendary neutrality.
-It was inevitable I'd cast my mind back to Raymond Cooke's little masterpiece in reviewing the NSMT 20M.
+It was inevitable I’d cast my mind back to Raymond Cooke’s little masterpiece in reviewing the NSMT 20M.
 They have things in common.

 Like my old KEFs, the NSMT 20Ms ship in matched pairs.
 As Erol Ricketts wrote, “Often times we get perfect matches, otherwise we match to within two percent.
 Sometimes in the past we had to dismantle the 20M drivers and swap tweeters to get perfect matches.
 Nowadays the tolerances coming from the factory are much, much better.”
 This level of component matching is extraordinary in any loudspeaker, but especially so at this price point.
-Moreover NSMT keeps a record on file for each pair of drivers they ship.
+Moreover, NSMT keeps a record on file for each pair of drivers they ship.
 So if a customer blows a tweeter—something which has happened only two or three times—the replacement driver will be perfectly matched.

 The cabinet is an integral part of the acoustical behavior of any loudspeaker, critically so when the crossover is first order, as has the 20M.
 The cabinet is very solid, the workmanship first rate.
 Along with some well-known names, such as Wilson Audio, NSMT manufactures its cabinets in-house.
 The assures consistency and quality.
 To put this into a certain perspective, Wilson Audio’s least expensive loudspeaker, the Duette, sells for almost $20,000 with stands.
 The 20Ms with stands cost around 20% of that.